denoflionsx/OOTChildGear/README.md

 ## Features
 * See items that are normally invisible on child Link.
+* See items that are normally invisible on adult Link.
+* Make hookshot not softlock the game as child.
 * Optionally mark all items usable by child Link.
+* Optionally make crawlspaces traversable by adult Link.

 ## Building
 1. Install the ModLoader64 SDK.